 1. Announce your event, then announce it again

-Your SKO announcement is one of the most important factors when getting the entire company excited and ready for your kickoff.
-While it goes without saying, making sure every team is aware of the event is the first step.
-This calls for a captivating internal email.
+Your SKO announcement is one of the most important parts of getting the entire company excited and ready for your kickoff.
+Making sure every team is aware of the event is the first step.
+This calls for … a captivating internal email!

 - Have you sent out a calendar placeholder?
 Sending out a ‘Save the Date’ calendar placeholder to all attendees well in advance gives everyone the chance to plan around it and reschedule conflicting meetings if necessary.
 No excuses for no-shows here!

 We’ll say it again.
 Virtual events are hard.
-Employees are remote, separated from their team members and unable to genuinely connect with them during the event.
-This naturally leads to a lack of enthusiasm and makes it easier to get distracted by other things like their email, barking dog or family.
+Employees are remote, separated from their team members and missing the genuine connection and energy that comes from in-person kickoffs.
+This naturally leads to a lack of enthusiasm and makes it easier to get distracted by other things like their email, barking dog, family members or Netflix.

 So how do you get your remote teams to care about your kickoff?
 And what’s the secret to capturing their attention despite not being under the same roof?
 Keep things fresh, fun and relevant.
 Hell, you can even hire an inexpensive DJ to spin tunes between sessions.

-- Take breaks: Although it may seem like common knowledge, taking time to clear your head after a long session can help you prevent Zoom fatigue.
+- Take breaks: Taking some time to clear your head after a long virtual session helps prevent Zoom fatigue.
 Plan several breaks throughout the day, giving your attendees 15 to 20 minutes to leave their computers and do what they need to do — whether it’s to grab a coffee, do some stretches, pet their dog or use the bathroom.
 Don’t want your attendees to stray too far?
-Host breaks that are interactive and get people moving (e.g., stretching or jogging in place to get the blood pumping).
-Don’t stuff your kickoff schedule with speakers from 8 a.m. through to 3 p.m.
-Let the event and your attendees breathe.
+Host breaks that are interactive and get people moving, like stretching or jogging or place.
+The important takeaway here is not to stuff your SKO schedule with speakers from 8 a.m. through to 3 p.m.
+Let the event — and your attendees — breathe.

 3. Set clear objectives

-There are three things to plan for when setting your SKO objectives:
+There are a few things to keep in mind when setting your SKO objectives:

-- Make them measurable: If the goals you share with the company can’t be measured, you may as well be sharing them with a genie in a lamp because you’re not making goals you’re making wishes.
-Unmeasurable goals make it difficult to prove that they were reached to key stakeholders.
-When you set goals that are easy to measure and have concrete results, your employees will be more motivated to achieve them.
-As goals are being reached, make sure to communicate that progress to leadership and across the entire organization.
+- Make them measurable.
+If the goals you share with the company can’t be measured, you may as well be sharing them with a genie in a lamp because you’re not making goals you’re making wishes.
+Unmeasurable goals make it hard to know if you’ve ever actually achieved them.
+When you set goals that are easy to measure and have real results to work toward, your teams will be more motivated to make it happen.

-- Make them ambitious but realistic: When you present goals during your SKO, your sales team should walk away with clear action items they can start working on right away.
+- Make them ambitious but realistic.
+When you present goals during your SKO, your sales team should walk away with clear action items they’re excited to get to work on.
 Sales goals should always push your team to do better than the year before, but within reason.
 We’ve all heard the story about a certain winged individual who flew a little too close to the sun, right?
 TL;DR: It didn’t work out well for him.
 Raising expectations too high can put unnecessary pressure on reps, leading to burnout and (if things get really bad) resignations.
-Make sure your projected goals are practical and that your teams have all the coaching resources they need to realistically reach them.
+Make sure your new goals are practical and that your teams have all the coaching resources they need to realistically reach them.

 Download our free sales kickoff checklist that includes questions to spark inspiration as you prepare, plan and launch your own virtual SKO.